 Applicants will be contacted by April 3, 2017 regarding the status of their application.
 Pre-selected candidates will receive an award letter which they will need to submit as soon as possible to the three Chinese institutions listed on their application to obtain a letter of admission.

 The CSC will communicate with successful candidates by August 2017.

 Successful candidates will receive an Admission Notice from the Chinese institution along with other information material related to the visa application process and travel to China around the same time period as the final selection.

 Selection of the scholarship recipients is subject to the CSC agreeing to the terms of admission of the host university or institution in China.

-To be considered for a Canada-China Scholars’ Exchange Program, the applicant must complete the following two-step process.
+To be considered for the Canada-China Scholars’ Exchange Program, the applicant must complete the following two-step process.

 Late or incomplete submissions will not be considered.